SpaceN64/3DS-Roms-cias/README.md

 DO NOT USE A YOUTUBE TUTORIAL - those tend to be out of date, and have a higher chance of bricking your system entirely.
 Do this at your own caution as i am not responsible for bricked 3DS'.

 # Compatability
-.cia - For use on a actual 3DS
+.cia - For use on an actual 3DS

 .3ds - Reserved for 3DS Emulators (Citra, etc)